Skip to main content

 Keeping CLAUDE.md Updated

-While CLAUDE.md provides comprehensive project context, the AGENTS.md pattern has emerged as a standardized format specifically for AI coding agents.
-Think of AGENTS.md as a README for agents - a dedicated, predictable place to provide the context and instructions AI tools need to work on your project.
+While CLAUDE.md provides comprehensive project context, AGENTS.md has become the cross-vendor standard specifically for AI coding agents.
+Think of AGENTS.md as a README for agents - a dedicated, predictable place to provide the context and instructions agents need.

 Purpose and Design

-AGENTS.md complements traditional README files by containing detailed technical context that AI tools need: build procedures, testing conventions, coding standards - without cluttering human-facing documentation.
+AGENTS.md complements traditional README files by holding the technical context agents need: build procedures, testing conventions, coding standards - without cluttering human-facing documentation.
+Format: standard Markdown, no required fields.

 Supported Ecosystem

-AGENTS.md works with 20+ major AI coding platforms, including:
+AGENTS.md is read by the major AI coding platforms, including:

 - Claude Code